-Singer and songwriter Kristin Asbjørnsen is one of the most distinguished artists on the vibrating extended music scene in Norway.
-Over the last decade, she has received overwhelming international response from critics and the public alike for her personal and unique musical expression.
+Singer and songwriter Kristin Asbjørnsen is one of the most distinguished artists on the vibrating extended music scene in Europe.